lxvm/AutoBZ.jl/paper/paper.md

 The modular design of AutoBZ.jl simplifies the addition of new algorithms and problem types, and its interoperatibility and well-documented API enables its use as a scripting tool for many research problems.

-![An optical conductivity calculation for a 3-band model of $t_{2g}$ orbitals in the cubic perovskite SrVO3 across a geometric series of temperatures such that the scattering rate is halved each time the temperature is decreased, reaching a minimum value of 0.2 meV.
-The inset shows the $1/T^2$ scaling of the DC conductivity expected for Fermi liquids.
+![Calculations of various physical observables for a 3-band model of $t_{2g}$ orbitals in the cubic perovskite SrVO3 at a temperature of 64 K, using a Fermi liquid scaling for the scattering rate.
+Panel (a) shows the density of states (DOS) as a function of frequency, panel (b) shows the number of electrons as a function of the chemical potential, and panel (c) shows the optical conductivity as a function of excitation frequency at a chemical potential of 12.5 eV.
 AutoBZ.jl
-was used to compute the conductivity, which was interpolated by HChebinterp.jl with parallelization of both the integration and interpolation. \label{fig:oc}](oc_fermiliquid.png)
+was used to compute the observables, which were interpolated by HChebinterp.jl with parallelization of the interpolation. \label{fig:observables}](figure.png)

 # Acknowledgements